qLSLab/GPRuler/README.md

 Both kind of inputs are firstly processed to obtain the list of metabolic genes associated with each metabolic reaction in the target organism/model.
 This intermediate output is then used as input for the core pipeline, which returns as ultimate output the GPR rule of each metabolic reactions.
 The sequential execution steps of the proposed pipeline are detailed in the following.

+## Execution of the pipeline from an existing metabolic model
 When an existing metabolic model is chosen:
 **Step 1. *metaboliteIdentification.py***: identification of the metabolites involved in the model reactions.
  * Inputs: